 Internal Termination

+Following are requirements, that shall be defined as function of smart contracts to avoid eternal smart contracts:

-As discussed in clause 5.1.7, Eternal smart contracts can cause unwanted executions in future.
-Hence, they should be terminated with an internal termination signal/command.
+Smart contracts shall be terminated with an internal termination signal/command.

 Every smart contract should have a termination function that disables further executions of the smart contract after a certain period or upon notice.

-That is to say, if a contract is generalised enough to be shared among several users, such contract should have means of terminating/deactivating itself after an end-date or upon a specific condition.
+If a contract is generalised enough to be shared among several users, such contract should have means of terminating/deactivating itself after an end-date or upon a specific condition.

-Note that, Internal termination is a short-term timer and that a deactivated smart contract may be reactivated for future contract executions with different parameters upon signal or specific conditions.
+Note that, Internal termination is a short-term timer and a deactivated smart contract may be reactivated for future contract executions with different parameters upon signal or specific conditions.